Religious School Faculty

 Esti BenDavid - 3rd Grade - email@example.com

-Esti BenDavid was born and raised in Israel.
+Esti BenDavid was born and raised in Israel and served in the IDF for two years.
 She studied Hebrew Language Studies at the Haifa University and gained her certificate in Graphic Design from the Technion extension, the Israeli Institute of Technology.
-Esti was a part of the development team and an animator for an educational computer program designed for elementary school children in Israel.
-After relocating to California with her family in 1999, Esti earned her Communication Studies degree from De Anza College and is currently studying Psychology and Social Action, in Palo Alto University – the Pacific Graduate School for Psychology.
-Esti has a great passion for Jewish studies and has been teaching Hebrew and Jewish studies for 10 years.
+Esti was a part of the BINA development team for an educational computer program designed for elementary school children in Israel.
+After relocating to California with her family in 1999, Esti earned her BSc in Psychology and Social Action from Palo Alto University and her Communication Studies degree from De Anza College.
+Esti has a great passion for Jewish studies and has been teaching Hebrew and Jewish studies for over 10 years.
 Esti loves to spend time with her family, dance, hike, read, and watch movies.

 Aliza Hava Sieradski - 4th Grade - firstname.lastname@example.org